Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

-The following operations on hashes are language built-ins.
+The following operations on hashes and other cryptographic primitives, including byte sequences are language built-ins.
 In the description below, ``Any`` can be of type ``IntX``, ``UintX``, ``String``, ``ByStr20`` or ``ByStr32``.